pdjr-signalk/pdjr-skplugin-renotifier/README.md

 This option cannot be changed and should explain what values the notifier script will accept for the _Arguments_ option (see below).

-__Triggered by__.
+__Triggered states__.
 The types of notification events which should cause execution of the notifier script.
-The default value triggers an alert on any of _alert_, _alarm_ and _emergency_.
+The default value is to not trigger at all.
+Check the notification states which should cause the notifier script to execute when a notification appears on one of the _Trigger paths_.
 Use the dropdown list to select the required triggers.

 __Arguments__.
 A comma or space separated list of values which should be passed to the notifier script as arguments.
+The default value is no arguments.
-The meaning of these values is script dependent (see _Description_ above), but for scripts which implement some kind of communication these will likely indicate the recipient of the notification.
+The meaning of these values is script dependent (see _Description_ above), but for scripts which implement some kind of communication these will likely indicate the recipient(s) of the notification.
 For example, in the case of the `SMS` notifier script included in the plugin distribution this option should include a list of the cellphone numbers to which notification texts should be sent.